 For External Processing

-We transfer information to our corporate affiliates, service providers, and other partners who process it for us, based on our instructions, and in compliance with this policy and any other appropriate confidentiality and security measures.
+We transfer information to our corporate partners, service providers, and others who process it for us, based on our instructions, and in compliance with this policy and any other appropriate confidentiality and security measures.
 These partners provide us with services globally, including for customer support, information technology, payments, sales, marketing, data analysis, research, and surveys.

 For Legal Reasons or to Prevent Harm